 Navigating the Medical Record

-Prerequisites: ICD-10-CM Introduction and Applications and CPT-4 Coding.
+PREREQUISITE: ICD-10-CM Introduction and Applications and CPT-4 Coding.
 This hands-on workshop is for new medical coders ready to review and code hospital medical records.
 Participants practice the knowledge learned in the ICD-10-CM and CPT-4 coding courses and code actual hospital charts.
 Books from the ICD-10-CM Procedures and CPT-4 Coding courses are used in this class.
-AHP-243.
+AHP-243E.

 Physician's Practice Management and Regulatory Issues

-Learn how to apply billing and coding skills to variety of positions and duties within a medical practice.
-Access resources to help you stay current in the ever changing, rapidly paced environment of a physician's office.
-This course concentrates on teaching the essential functions and flow of front office management, human resource management, patient services, managing medical records, and financial management.
-Special focus on the emerging use of electronic medical records in a Physician office is covered.
+Learn how to apply billing and coding skills to a variety of positions and duties within a medical practice, as well as about the essential functions and flow of front office management, human resource management, patient services, managing medical records and financial management.
+Special focus on the emerging use of electronic medical records in a physician's office is covered.
 No text required.
-AHP-267.
+AHP-267E.

 Workplace Simulation Training

-Obtaining real-world, hands-on experience is critical for anyone entering the workforce today.
-This course will provide exactly that with 3-M Encoding Software, the leading program used by hospitals.
+Learn 3-M Encoding Software, the leading program used by hospitals, and get valuable, hands-on experience.
 Using nearly 100 medical records, you will learn to properly code the medical bill on the actual software used today.
-Make the typical mistakes in a classroom setting and learn to avoid them so you won't make them on the job.
-AHP-312.
+Make the typical mistakes in a classroom setting and learn to avoid them in the workplace.
+AHP-312E.